 Why Is Traditional Peanut Butter Discouraged On Keto?

 Given the ketogenic diet focuses on high-fat foods, you'd be forgiven for thinking peanut butter would be more than acceptable.
-However, what you may not realise is that peanut butter is high in carbohydrates.
+However, what you may not realize is that peanut butter is high in carbohydrates.
 Meaning that failsafe diet snack of peanut butter on celery or apple slices is no longer an option.

 Naomi Whittel, Gainesville, Florida-based author of High Fiber Keto points out

 The issue with this though is that as per Health’s contributing nutrition editor Cynthia Sass, MPH, RD ‘A keto diet is typically restricted to 5% carbs so if you eat 1600 calories a day, that's a maximum of 20 grams of carbs per day.
-If a two-tablespoon portion of unsweetened peanut butter provides 6 grams of carbs with 2 grams of that as fibre, that leaves 4 net grams of carbs.
+If a two-tablespoon portion of unsweetened peanut butter provides 6 grams of carbs with 2 grams of that as fiber, that leaves 4 net grams of carbs.
 So in that portion, you've 'spent' 20% of your carb allowance, not including any veggies.’

 In short, eating peanut butter while following a keto diet, will more than likely push you over your daily carbohydrate allowance.
 Additionally, it may mean you miss out on more nutritious sources of carbohydrates such as vegetables as you have already met your allowance for the day.